 To be successful the council must have a solid foundation of good governance and sound financial management.
-Barnsley's Local with our values.
+Barnsley's Local Code of Corporate Governance sets out how we aspire to and ensure that we are doing the right things, in the right way and in line with our values.

-Code of Corporate Governance sets out how we aspire to and ensure that we are doing the right things, in the right way and in line governance arrangements set out in the Local Code have been working.
+Each year the Council is required to produce an Annual Governance Statement (AGS) which describes how its corporate governance arrangements set out in the Local Code have been working.
 This statement gives assurances on compliance for the year ending 31 March 2021 and up to the date of approval of the statement of accounts.